-This motherboard supports AMD Athlon & Duron Socket 462 CPU.
+This motherboard supports Intel[®] Pentium III[®](Both Coppermine and Tualatin are supported) and CeleronTM Socket 370 series CPU.
 Be careful of CPU orientation when you plug it into CPU socket.

-- 1. Pull up the CPU socket lever and up to 90-degree angle. - 2.
+1. Pull up the CPU socket level and up to 90-degree angle.

 Locate Pin 1 in the socket and look for a black dot or cut edge on the CPU upper interface.
-Match Pin 1 and cut edge.
-Then insert the CPU into the socket. - 3.
-Press down the CPU socket lever and finish CPU installation.
+Match Pin 1 and cut edge, then insert the CPU into the socket.